How to exercise for fibromyalgia

 If you have fibromyalgia, then there is a good chance that your sensory nervous system will be more easily stimulated (and in some cases overwhelmed) by exercise.
-To avoid overloading your system and intensifying sensations of pain, it’s ideal to start with short, gentle exercise sessions and to slowly build up the intensity and length of the workout over several months.
+To lessen how sore you feel after a bout of exercise, consider starting with smaller “doses” of exercise where you slowly build up the intensity and length of the workout over several months.

 Focus on what feels good.

 In the case of fibromyalgia, everyone’s body will react differently to new exercise.
-Give yourself permission to try different things, so you can find the best mix of exercises that work for you.
+Give yourself permission to try different things, so you can find the best “dose” and mix of exercise that works best for you.

-If everything hurts, exercise can be daunting.
-A self-care program like a gentle yoga, Pilates or stretching routine is a lovely way to prepare your body for more traditional exercise.
+If everything hurts, exercise can be daunting, so you may want to consider restorative work, such as somatic movement, gentle stretching, breath work, or foam rolling alongside exercise.
 Oftentimes, these simple techniques can be used to manage and reduce pain symptoms, which will make exercise more accessible and enjoyable!